The Old Courthouse, Howth

 The Old Courthouse in Howth is a former place of worship that was subsequently used as a courthouse.
-It was built around 1845 and used as a place of worship for fishermen, then later used as a rent collection office by agents of Lord Howth.
-By 1870 it was used as a local courthouse and it continued as one until 1970.
-It is at the junction of Harbour Road and Church Street.
-It is a protected structure under Part IV of the Planning & Development Act 2000 with RPS 567.
+It was built around 1845 and initially served as a place of worship for fishermen, before being used as a rent collection office by agents of Lord Howth.
+By 1870, it was functioning as a local courthouse and continued until 1970.
+It is located at the junction of Harbour Road and Church Street.
+The building is a protected structure under Part IV of the Planning & Development Act 2000 with RPS 567.
 It is part of the Howth Historic Core Architectural Statement of Character.

-It was due to be refurbished in early 2020 as a tourist centre.
+It was refurbished in early 2020 as a tourist centre.